snrnats/doc-centre/docfx_project/pro/api/shipments/getting_collection_notes.md

 ---
 # Getting Collection Notes

 PRO's Collection Note functionality enables you to generate driver's manifest documents for your shipments.
-This page explains the various ways in which you can generate collection notes.
+This page explains how to retrieve collection notes.

 ---